 HTT Correspondent Brent Felgner, 57

-Veteran business journalist and longtime HTT contributor Brent Felgner passed away from cancer here Oct.
-26 in his father’s home, to which he and his wife had relocated earlier this year.
+Palm Beach Gardens, Fla. – Veteran business journalist and longtime HTT contributor Brent Felgner passed away from cancer here Oct.
+26 in his father’s home, where he and his wife had relocated earlier this year.

 Felgner began his association with Home Textiles Today in 1989 and in the years since covered news, blogged, edited articles and designed pages for various projects.

-It was at HTT that Felgner met his future wife, Desiree Nunez, who at the time was the publication’s art director.
+It was at HTT that Felgner met and married his wife, Desiree Nunez, who at the time was the publication’s art director.
 In 1997, the pair formed their own graphic, design and editorial services company, Gotham Media Works.

 A journalist with broad interests, Felgner also contributed as a writer and an editor to several other publications owned by HTT parent company Reed Business Information.
 They included Broadcasting and Cable, Multichannel News, TWICE, Playthings and Gifts & Decorative Accessories.
 His work for Playthings covering an epochal shift in the New York toy industry earned the magazine a Neal Award, the trade publishing industry’s highest journalism prize.